quanterall/HaskellMaterials/basics/01-values-and-functions.md

 isDivisibleBy :: Int -> Int -> Bool
 isDivisibleBy x divisor =
-  -- When we want to divide our problem into smaller parts we can use `let`. let remainderOfDivision = rem x divisor
+  -- When we want to divide our problem into smaller parts we can use `let`.
+  -- `rem` here is a function that takes an integer and returns the remainder of dividing it by the -- second argument.
+It is the same as the `%` operator (modulo) from C, JavaScript, and so on. let remainderOfDivision = rem x divisor
   -- `let` has to be followed by `in` and then the final expression that is to be executed. in remainderOfDivision == 0